 Porting your phone number means taking your current number from your initial provider and transferring it to another provider.

 Porting is a semi-permanent way to move a phone number from one provider to another when you wish to close your old account and open a new one.

 Some people feel a little apprehensive about porting a phone number, but there is no need for concern.
-It is very important that you are able to keep your current number in certain circumstances, especially if it is a business number.
+It is very important to keep your current number in certain circumstances, especially a business number.
 This is one of the main reasons many people want to learn how to port your phone number.

 Many people are concerned that they will not be able to port their phone number.
 But usually, you can keep your phone number, regardless of which service you choose to switch to.
 And you can do so whether the number you are porting is a wireless number, a landline number, or a VoIP number.